han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 However when writing code or documentation it is a challenge to make everything consistent, it takes a lot of discipline.

 The best way to promote consistency is to keep things consistent in the first place.
 A consistent codebase promotes consistency, once inconsistency is introduced, things will naturally become more inconsistent.
-Similar to broken window effect.
+Similar to [broken window effect](https://en.wikipedia.org/wiki/Broken_windows_theory).

 Documentation can help with consistency.
 For example documentation of the terminology or coding style guidelines.

-When working on someone else's codebase, the best thing to do is to follow the existing way of doing things even if you don't agree with them or have a better way.
-If you don't do so, the code will start to become more inconsistent.
-If you really want to improve the way things are done in this codebase, you should change all the places at once so that it does not introduce inconsistency.
+When working on someone else's codebase, the best thing to do is to try remain consistent with the existing codebase.
+We should resist the urge to change how things are done even if we don't agree with it.
+If you do want to change something, try changing it all at once so that the end state is a consistent one.

-Consistency is a pre-requisite for implementing any convention over configuration.

 ### Writing vs reading code